SimonGomezUniv/doc/td_score.md

 ## keep the score

+### number of word guess

+First we want to display the number of word guess by the user

+When the user correctly guess a word, store this information in the local storage

+create a score page that will display the number of word guessed by the user

+TIPS :
-to be able to test, you will need an easy method to change the current word
+- to be able to test, you will need an easy method to change the current word
+- make a dedicated API seems a great way to to this)

+### improve the score

-we want to keep track of the following data
+for each word guess we want to keep the number of try we want to display the average number of try in the score page
-- number of word guess
-- number of tentative for each diferent word

-Store this data in the local storage create a score page that will display these data